What You Should Know Before Picking Your Next Site Search Provider

-Make sure the solution you’re getting matches your team’s technical proficiency and bandwidth.
-Ensure you’re going to get a tool you can actually use the way you want and need.
+Make sure the search solution you get matches your team’s technical proficiency and bandwidth.
+Ensure the search tool you implement can actually be used the way you want and need.

 Along the same lines of losing your data equity, what happens to any merchandising campaigns you’ve set up?

-Actually, let’s back up a few steps.
-Does your current solution offer merchandising control?
+Let’s back up a few steps.
+Does your current search solution offer merchandising control?
 Do you need merchandising moving forward?
 If so, what level of control do you need?

-That alone will scratch off several providers from your list of potential options.
+That alone will scratch off several search providers from the list of options.

-If you do currently have merchandising, and you have a considerable campaign strategy implemented, how much work will be involved in moving those campaigns to the new tool?
+If you currently have merchandising, and you have a campaign strategy implemented, how much work would it take to move those campaigns to the new search tool?

-If site search settings are different between providers, the merchandising controls will be even more different.
+If site search settings are different between search providers, merchandising controls will be even more different.

-For example, if you’re accustomed to boosting your highest margin products to the top of the product results, can you afford to lose that functionality or not.
+For example, if you’re accustomed to boosting your highest margin products to the top of product results, can you afford to lose that functionality?

-Can the tool do what you need it to do or does it require hacks and convoluted processes to get you there?
+Can the search tool do what you need it to do or does it require hacks and complex processes to get there?

-Can you continue to do what you’ve been doing on your own or do you have to create a support ticket to make even the simplest of changes?
+Can you continue to do what you’ve been doing on your own or do you have to create a support ticket to make simple changes?

-Do you prefer to have the solution provider make the changes or is your team hands-on and likes to move fast?
+Do you prefer to have the search provider make changes or your team?

-It seems simple, but it’s often overshadowed by the flashier features.
-How simple is the tool to learn and use?
+It seems simple, but it’s often overshadowed by flashy features.
+How simple is the search tool to learn and use?
 Is it robust enough to do what you need or is it too much?

-As mentioned before, some tools are built for stores who have teams of merchandisers, developers, and a host of other staff.
+As mentioned before, some tools are built for stores that have teams of merchandisers, developers, and other staff.
 Other tools are built to be left on auto-pilot with little to no management needed.

-If you have teams, don’t get something that limits their ability to perform their tasks, and vice versa, if you’re leaner, don’t get a tool that is unmanageable – regardless of what flashy features and ROI numbers they’re showing in a demo.
+If you have teams, don’t get something that limits their ability to perform their tasks.
+If you’re leaner, don’t get a tool that is unmanageable – regardless of flashy features and ROI numbers shown in a demo.

-If it doesn’t fit, then it’s not going to work the way it should, not for you.
+If it doesn’t fit, then it’s not going to work.

-It’s inevitable, something is going to go wrong.
-It might not be anyone’s fault, but an asteroid is going to fall someday.
-Coffee will be spilled on a keyboard.
-A problem is going to happen to your store.
+It’s inevitable.
+Something will go wrong.
+It won’t be anyone’s fault, but a problem is going to happen to your store.